 Among the literary luminaries who have visited the Southampton Writers Conference since its founding in 1976 are Joyce Carol Oates, James Baldwin, E.L.
-Doctorow, Elizabeth Mark Doty, and Tom Wolfe.
-In recent years, regular faculty Meg Wolitzer, Billy Collins and Roger Rosenblatt have been joined by such luminaries as Vijay Seshadri, Natalie Diaz, Sharon Olds, Lauren Groff, Brit Bennett, Marisa Silver, Alexander Chee, and Creative writing on the ocean view campus of Stony Brook Southampton has a long and
+Doctorow, Tom Mark Doty, and Colson Whitehead.
+In recent years, regular faculty Meg Wolitzer, Billy Collins and Roger Rosenblatt have been joined by such luminaries as Vijay Seshadri, Natalie Diaz, Sharon Olds, Lauren Groff, Brit Bennett, Marisa Silver, Alexander Chee, Creative writing on the ocean view campus of Stony Brook Southampton has a long and